mrb0y/NX15A/nx15a/STL_for_3Dprinting/README.md

 These STL files are NX15 quadruped robot models.
 This robot is under development.
 If you use these, please do so at your own risk.

-d4.5 holes are for M3 insart nut. d3 holes are for M2 insart nut. d1.8 holes are for M2 tapping screw.
+d4.5 holes are for M3 insert nut. d3 holes are for M2 insert nut. d1.8 holes are for M2 tapping screw.

 Body_Cover01.stl 1